Warli people: Warli painting

 The pared down pictorial language is matched by a rudimentary technique.
 The ritual paintings are usually done inside the huts.
 The walls are made of a mixture of branches, earth and cow dung, making a red ochre background for the wall paintings.
 The Warli use only white for their paintings.
 Their white pigment is a mixture of rice paste and water with gum as a binding.
 They use a bamboo stick chewed at the end to make it as supple as a paintbrush.
 The wall paintings are done only for special occasions such as weddings or harvests.
 The lack of regular artistic activity explains the very crude style of their paintings, which were the preserve of the womenfolk until the late 1970s.

-However, in the 1970s Warli ritual art took a radical turn, when Jivya Soma Mashe and his son Balu Mashe started to paint, not for any special ritual, but because of his artistic pursuits.
-Warli painting also featured in Coca-Cola's 'Come home on Diwali' ad campaign in 2010 was a tribute to the spirit of India's youth and a recognition of the distinct lifestyle of the Warli tribe of Western India.
+However, in the 1970s, Warli ritual art took a radical turn when Jivya Soma Mashe and his son Balu Mashe started to paint, not for any special ritual, but because of his artistic pursuits.
+Warli painting also featured in Coca-Cola's 'Come home on Diwali' ad campaign in 2010, which was a tribute to the spirit of India's youth and a recognition of the distinct lifestyle of the Warli tribe of Western India.

 Culture

 The Warli were traditionally semi-nomadic.
 They lived together in small-scale groups with a headman leading them.
 However, recent demographic changes have transformed the Warli today into mainly agriculturists.
 They cultivate many crops like rice and wheat.
-Warli women wear toe-rings and necklaces as a sign of being married.
+Warli women wear toe rings and necklaces as a sign of being married.
 Some Warli practice polygyny.